GurvanN22/GurvanN22/README.md

-### Hi there , am a french student in infomatique in second year.
+### Hello there , am a french student in infomatique in second year.